Current Role at Stanford

 MS, Istanbul Technical University, Molecular Bology and Genetics, Biotechnology (2008)

 BS, Istanbul Technical University, Molecular Biology and Genetics (2006)

-An oncogene-induced metabolic gene signature predicts poor outcome in breast cancer, Stanford University
+A novel oncogene-mediated metabolic gene signature predicts breast cancer outcome, Stanford University

 Palo Alto, California